stevej/scala-build/make-a-server.md

     $ java -jar ./dist/mynewproject/mynewproject-1.0.jar

-The name and version number of the jar come from `build.xml` (the ant build file).
+The name and version number of the jar come from `ivy/ivy.xml` (the ivy definitions file).

 == Deploy

-The deployed tarball can be named after the version # (1.0) or the current git revision (8 hex chars).
+The deployed tarball can be named after the version number (1.0) or the current git revision (8 hex chars).
 Since we don't use version numbers often, the git revision is the default.

-FIXME copy this from the wiki.

-- scala-build
-- ostrich
+Modify `dist.build_integration` in `build.xml` if you would rather use the version number.